Git-Forked/LOTRO-Music-Book/README.txt

     • Songs are automatically removed from queue upon play.

+Newer Features Include:

+    • Sync Mode controls for synchronizing the songs with other players.
+    • Queue list now has its own list box.
+    • [ Clear Queue ] button to empty the queue list.
+    • Played list to show previously played songs.

 LOTRO Music Book was made for Linux, but should work on any system that can run python and the required imported modules.